ARMmbed/sal-iface-6lowpan/test/nanostack_tcp/README.md

 * A mbed 6LoWPAN Gateway
 * A micro-USB cable
 * A micro-USB charger for mbed 6LoWPAN Gateway
+* A test PC running TCP test server

+## Set up remote TCP server
+* Set the test PC to run on IP address `fd00:ff1:ce0b:a5e0::1` and use 64-bit network mask `fd00:ff1:ce0b:a5e0::1/64`.
+* Power up the mbed 6LoWPAN gateway by connecting usb charger to it
+* Connect the mbed 6LoWPAN gateway to the test PC with ethernet cable
+* Copy TCP test server from `test/host_tests/TCP_TestServer_IPv6.py` to the remote PC
+* Start server by running command `python TCP_TestServer_IPv6.py`
+* Copy IPv6 address of the test PC to the main application macro `HOST_ADDR`.

 ## Getting Started
 1. Connect the frdm-k64f and 6LoWPAN RF shield together
-2. Flash mbed 6LoWPAN gateway using the same RF channel that will be used in the RF shield.
+2. Flash mbed 6LoWPAN gateway using the same RF channel that is used in the RF shield.
-3. Open a terminal in the root of `sal-iface-6lowpan` directory
+3. Open a terminal in the root of `sal-iface_6lowpan` directory
 4. Check that there are no missing dependencies

     ```